aQaTL/ListaFX/README.md

 ## Screenshots

 I've worked with css files to achieve a black and red design.
 Other people said that it's ugly.
 I just wanted to play around with css some day.
-I don't have a talent for designing an applications UIs.
+I don't have a talent for designing UIs.

 ![login](https://cloud.githubusercontent.com/assets/17130832/22443364/f4f7df84-e73e-11e6-8406-fe13b62fc5c9.png)